An American Family: The Loud family

 Lance Loud is credited as the first continuing character on television who was openly gay, and he subsequently became an icon within the LGBT community.
 He later became a columnist for the national LGBT news magazine The Advocate.
 Lance, who had been a pen pal of Andy Warhol, himself known for his commentary on celebrity, said the series fulfilled “the middle-class dream that you can become famous for being just who you are.”

 One of the more notable moments of the series was when, after 21 years of marriage, Pat asked Bill for a divorce and to leave the house.
 Pat's saying to her husband, "You know there's a problem" – with Bill's response, "What's your problem?" – was chosen as one of the Top 100 Television Moments by TV Guide.

 The series drew intense interest, millions of viewers, and considerable controversy.
 The family was featured in Newsweek on March 12, 1973, in the article "The Broken Family".

 In 2003, PBS broadcast the show Lance Loud!: A Death in an American Family, which was filmed in 2001.
 Visiting the same family again at the invitation of Lance before his death, the family members participated in the documentary, with the exception of Grant.
 Lance was 50 years old, had gone through 20 years of addiction to crystal meth, and was HIV positive.
 He died of liver failure caused by a hepatitis C and HIV co-infection that year.
 The show was billed by PBS as the final episode of An American Family.

 Subsequent to the showing of A Death in an American Family, Pat and Bill Loud moved back in together, granting one of Lance's last wishes.
-They lived very close to three of their four surviving children—Grant, Michelle and Delilah—and kept in close contact with Kevin and his family, who lived in Arizona.
+They lived very close to three of their four surviving children—Grant, Michele and Delilah—and kept in close contact with Kevin and his family, who lived in Arizona.
 In 2012, Pat Loud released a book about her son's life called Lance Out Loud.
+Bill died in July 2018.
 Pat Loud died in her sleep from natural causes on January 10, 2021, at age 94.
-Bill died in July 2018.